 - Best hikes to do:

-- Be prepared for lots of wash hiking.
-As I mentioned earlier every hike within Valley of Fire will have some sort of wash hiking.
-Honestly trudging through the sand was not very fun, but was someone you just got used to.
-You eventually learn how to hike through the sand as you don’t want to find yourself slogging through the deepest sand.
+Be prepared for lots of wash hiking.
+As I mentioned earlier, every hike within Valley of Fire will have some sort of wash hiking.
+Honestly trudging through the sand was not very fun, but was something you just got used to.
+You’ll eventually learn how to hike through the sand as you don’t want to find yourself slogging through the deepest sand.
 Make sure you watch the depth of the footprints in front of you and make a path through the shallowest parts as that sand has less give and is more packed.
 The harder the sand, the easier it is to walk through.

-- Do your research on Valley of Fire.
 I really enjoyed my trip because the weather was so gorgeous.
 It never went lower than 45 degrees at night, which is great if you’re sleeping in a tent, and the highs were around the 70’s.
-As we get closer to the summer, the park will get very hot.
-Be prepared for this as hiking in a desert in the middle of the summer does not sound like a fun time if you are unprepared.
+As it gets closer to the summer season, the park will get very hot.
+Be prepared for this. as hiking in a desert in the middle of the summer does not sound like a fun time if you are unprepared.
 Also, make sure you get a good understanding of the different hikes available.
-A lot of the hikes we didn’t have many markers or clear trails.
+A lot of the hikes we did didn’t have many markers or clear trails.
 If you are doing more challenging hikes don’t expect any rock cairns to greet you and look for footsteps to make sure you’re going the right way.
 For the Top of the World Arch there were no markers or guides and we basically hiked into the unknown.
-I would strongly recommend you download maps of different hikes you want to do, and would recommend the AllTrails app.
+I would strongly recommend you download maps of the different hikes you want to do, and would recommend the AllTrails app.
 When we hiked to the Top of the World Arch we had to solely use the AllTrails downloaded map.
 With a dwindling battery and little foot traffic that is not a trail you want to find yourself on at night when the temperature drops.